tumainimosha/nginx/README.md

 setting permissions.
 If you are handling any sensitive information, and you are BAS staff, contact the Web & Applications Team or ICT for additional guidance.

+Note: If using server-block templates from this role, ensure the document root exists and has the correct permissions and ownership before generating the template.

-### TLS certificates
+#### TLS certificates

+See the *Typical playbook* section for examples of tasks to do this.

-Before using these templates, ensure any certificates and private keys have been uploaded to the machine and have the correct permissions and ownership.
+Note: If using server-block templates from this role, ensure any certificates and private keys have been uploaded to the machine with the correct permissions and ownership.
 See the *TLS/SSL certificates* sub-section for more information.

 #### Meta files

-See the *Typical playbook* section for examples of tasks to do this.
 Some clients, mostly web-browsers, will make requests for a conventional, meta, files such as `favicon` or `robots.txt`.
 This role includes an additional configuration file, `meta-files.conf` to suppress logging unsuccessful requests for these files where they are missing.